lekha06/DataScience-and-Analytics/README.md

 # Predictions-Using-Supervised-ML
-Predicting the percentage based on number of hours studied I used Simple Regeression using Python language and Sci-kit learn, pandas and Matplotlib libraries
+Predicting the percentage based on number of hours studied
+ <br /> I used Simple Regeression using Python language and Sci-kit learn, pandas and Matplotlib libraries